-Be Kind to Humankind Week is an annual celebration that encourages us to embrace the power of kindness and to spread love and compassion to those around us.
+Be Kind to Humankind Week is an annual celebration that encourages everyone to embrace the power of kindness and to spread love and compassion to those around us.
 It’s a weeklong opportunity for people from all walks of life to come together and make a positive impact.

-In this article, we’ll explore what Be Kind to Humankind Week is all about, delve into its history, discover the dates for 2023, and provide you with a list of inspiring ways to show kindness to others.
+In this article, we’ll explore what Be Kind to Humankind Week is all about, delve into its history, discover the dates for 2025, and provide you with a list of inspiring ways to show kindness to others.

 So, let’s dive in and celebrate the beauty of this remarkable annual event.